Ms. Inglish is a successful Employment & Training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 - Home Health Aides

 All job categories that require at least post-secondary training are expected to grow faster than the average growth for jobs overall.
-This means that people will likely need at least some college, if not a college degree, in order to get a job in Ohio (for at least 42% of job openings through the end of 2019).
+This means that people will likely need at least some college, if not a college degree, in order to get a job in Ohio (for at least 45% of job openings through the end of 2019).

-Best Expanding Industries Through 2024
+Best Expanding Industries Through 2026

 - Administrative and Waste Services, including recycling